hackerb9/mkpass/README.md

 * Alphabetized words makes the phrase more human friendly with little loss in security.

-* Mkpass uses a smaller dictionary and only four words, as recommended in XKCD 936, for easily remembered passphrases.</br></br> _XKCD 936's purpose was to show that strong passwords could be memorizable.
+* Mkpass uses a small dictionary and four words, as recommended in XKCD 936, for easily remembered passphrases.</br></br> _XKCD 936's purpose was to show that strong passwords could be memorizable.
 Some implementations defeat that purpose by trying to make the passwords overly strong.
 A real example: "fractious bustling fussy realm